pedrojmendoza/geofencing-workshop/alarming.md

     2.3.
 Click on *Create subscription*, select *Email* under *Protocol* dropdown, enter your email address in the *Endpoint* input and click on *Create subscription*.

     2.4.
-You should receive an email asking for confirmation on the just created-subscription, click on othe link and your subscription should be ready
+You should receive an email asking for confirmation on the just created-subscription, click on othe link and your subscription should be ready (please keep an eye on yoour Junk email rules as it might be wrongly categorized).

     2.5.
 Next time the device is outside its geofence, a new email will be send to your email address.